3dfosi/m2-nginx/README.md

    ```
 3. Download Magento from [magento.com](https://magento.com/tech-resources/download) and move to the `web/` directory in the repo
 4. Change the `APP_DOMAIN` in test.env to your FQDN
+5. Generate SSL cert or drop in your own cert: `cd ssl-test && ./gencert.sh -d <replace with your own FQDN> && cd ..`
 5. Bring up the containers and install Magento 2 with REDIS:
    ```
    $ ./up.sh